-DRUGS, INCLUDING ALCOHOL AND TOBACCO - The possession of or being under the influence of any form of tobacco, narcotics, alcoholic beverages, drugs or related substances are prohibited at all times during the school day, at school related/sponsored functions on and off campus.
+DRUGS, INCLUDING ALCOHOL AND TOBACCO - The possession of drugs, or being under the influence of any form of tobacco, narcotics, alcoholic beverages, drugs or related substances are prohibited at all times during the school day, at school related/sponsored functions on and off campus.
+This includes possession of prohibited substances for the purpose of personal consumption, distribution, or solicitation to others.

-DRUG PARAPHERNALIA - Any item that facilitates the use of drugs, including but not limited to pipes, bongs, or rolling papers is prohibited.
+DRUG PARAPHERNALIA - The possession of any item(s) that facilitates the use of drugs, including but not limited to pipes, bongs, rolling papers, vape pen, vape dispensers, or drug containers is prohibited.